tuhhosg/reupnix/README.md

 See `apps` and `devShells` exported by the flake, plus the [installation](#installation--initial-setup) section below.

 [`./checks/`](./checks/) contains tests and evaluations.
 These are built as part of `nix flake check` and can individually be built and executed by running `nix run .#check:<name> -- <args>`.
+Some checks produce output files in [`./out`](./out/).
+These contain the data for publications and can be copied to the `data/` dir of the papers.

 ## Installation / Initial Setup